-The number in the tax code (1257 in the above example) indicates the amount of money you can earn tax-free:
+The number in the tax code (e.g. 1257) indicates the amount of money you can earn tax-free:

-Use gov.uk’s guide to tax codes if you’re not sure.
+Use the government's guide to tax codes if you’re not sure.

 If you’re self-employed, you pay tax on your self-employed income through Self Assessment rather than PAYE.
 So there isn’t a self-employed tax code for this income.